 You should also take account of the fact that posting comments and opinions of this nature might affect public trust and confidence in the legal profession, hence breaching Principle 6.

-One misplaced comment or opinion from a legal professional may not only damage that individual's reputation but could reflect negatively on the legal profession more generally.
+One misplaced comment or opinion from a legal professional may not only damage that individual's reputation (and their fitness or propriety as a regulated individual) but could reflect negatively on the legal profession more generally.

 - For example: You may make an anonymous comment about a client or case of a personal nature on a social media site which may be picked up by the media and reported on.

-Social networking allows users to communicate with each other by creating profiles, 'posting' comments and opinions, connecting or forming 'links' with others on the site, joining different 'networks' and adding 'friends'.
+Social networking allows users to communicate with each other by creating profiles, 'posting' comments and opinions, connecting or forming 'links' with others on the site, joining different 'networks' and adding 'friends' or 'connections'.